tramananya/Image-Blending-using-Laplacian-Pyramids/README.md

 5. Next, number of layers
 6. A screen pops up, select the ROI on it as described in the NOTE1.
 7. In some time, the blended image pops up.

+NOTE: All the images have been taken from google and upsclaed/downsclaed as required.